Have you ever noticed how sometimes your candle isn’t able to burn evenly?

 Method 3: Hair dryer method

-The third method uses a hair dryer to melt the top layer of your tunneling candle.
+The third method is an easy way to fix candle tunneling without foil, and that is using a hair dryer to melt the top layer of your tunneling candle.

 To do this, you'd need a hair dryer at low speed and heat to slowly melt the candle surface.
 Although this technique is much faster than above, you'd need to be careful to avoid the hot wax from spilling out.